Appalachian State University

 NPHC is a collaborative organization made up of the Divine Nine Black Greek-letter organizations.
 The plots symbolically and physically represent each organization's presence on campus and give alumni and current members a location for reflection and celebration.

 Did you know?
-27% of food served on campus comes from local sources.
+27% of food served is sourced locally — often from our own sustainable farm!

 5. Rankin Science Buildings